 Hiking in Torres del Paine National Park

-The W-trek is the biggest attraction in the park and takes hikers to all highlights of the National Park including the Mirador Las Torres, Grey Glacier, and Pehoé Lake.
+The W-trek is the biggest attraction in the park and takes hikers to all the highlights of the National Park including the Mirador Las Torres, Grey Glacier, and Pehoé Lake.
 The trek is a 100 km/62 miles linear trek that takes 4 or 5 days to complete.

-The O-circuit trek is a 120 km/74 miles circular hiking route around the Cordillera del Paine in Torres del Paine National Park and require 7 to 8 days to complete.
+The O-circuit trek is a 120 km/74 miles circular hiking route around the Cordillera del Paine in Torres del Paine National Park and requires 7 to 8 days to complete.
 The route includes the W trek and a remote route through the backside of the park.
 Having to carry all food and gear for the entire duration of the hike is part of the challenge.
 I loved this hiking trail, definitely one of our favorite trails in the world.

 If you prefer shorter hikes you can come to the park as a day visitor to Torres del Paine.

 - Name of National Park: Pumalin National Park

 - Popular Activities: Road trip -Carretera Austral, kayak trip -Puerto Varas, Cruise the fjords

 - Popular Hiking Trails: The Cascadas (waterfalls) trail from Rio Gonzalo campsite